Lab 2: Manipulator dynamics simulation¶

 Open another terminal and launch the dynamics model

-When the experiment is finished (let's say, after around 15 seconds - when the manipulator is more or less steady) you can stop it by cancel the recording and killing the nodes.
+When the experiment is finished (for example, after around 15 seconds, when the manipulator is more or less steady), you can stop it by cancelling the recording and killing the nodes.

 To represent time series of data in ROS 2, the uma_environment has installed the tool plotjuggler.
 You can find more information on how to use plotjuggler in this video.

-You can run it by using the correspongind UMA environment alias
+You can run it using the corresponding UMA environment alias:

 Inside plotjuggler, and following the steps in the previous video, you can play the recorded rosbag.
-If you use the layout in pos_vel_acc_layout.xml, you can plot the joint position, velocities, and accelerations.
+If you use the layout in pos_vel_acc_layout.xml, you can plot the joint positions, velocities, and accelerations.

 Question